SAFE-T Act: Reactions

 The SAFE-T Act's passage made Illinois the first state in the United States to abolish cash bail as the standard of pretrial detention.
 House Speaker Emanuel Chris Welch framed the Act as part of a broader effort "to remedy inequalities" in light of the "past year's reckoning of racial injustice."
 In his signing statement, Governor Pritzker called the legislation "a substantial step toward dismantling the systemic racism that plagues our communities, our state and our nation and brings us closer to true safety, true fairness and true justice."
 The Act was largely lauded by advocates of criminal justice reform.
 Republican lawmakers and several law enforcement officials strongly opposed the legislation.
 By mid-2022, however, law enforcement opposition to the Act had slightly softened.

 Ahead of the 2022 elections, the Pretrial Fairness Act has been the subject of significant criticism and some misinformation by opponents.
 Several widely distributed mailers, funded by conservative activists Dan Proft and Brian Timpone designed to appear as newspapers, characterized the end of cash bail in 2023 as "the end of days" and alleged that criminals would be released from prison.
 Opponents have also spread content on social media claiming that the law would create "non-detainable offenses" and similarly alleging that criminals would be released from prison.
 Social media content and conservative news outlets promoting these claims have likened the law to the fictional horror film series The Purge.
 Similar claims and Purge references have also been made by former Republican gubernatorial candidate Darren Bailey.
 These claims have been challenged and debunked by legal experts and fact-checkers.
 Advocates of the law have noted that there are no "non-detainable offenses" in Illinois law and argued that the Act ensures pretrial detention will no longer depend on "how much money a person has in their bank account."

-Three elected prosecutors (called "state's attorneys" in Illinois) from Will, McHenry, and Kankakee counties have filed lawsuits challenging the constitutionality of the Act.
+Three elected prosecutors (called "state's attorneys" in Illinois) from Will, McHenry, and Kankakee counties filed lawsuits challenging the constitutionality of the Act.
+In 2023, the Illinois Supreme Court upheld the law.

 Implementation

 Amendments

 The Illinois legislature passed a set of amendments to the Act on December 1, 2022, which was signed into law by Governor Pritzker on December 6.
-Changes related to pretrial detention include a provision that those charged before January 1, 2023 would be able to stay on the old cash bail system or request to be moved to the new system, and "felonies and crimes such as kidnapping and arson to the charges that qualify someone to be detained while awaiting trial."
+Changes related to pretrial detention include a provision that those charged before January 1, 2023, would be able to stay on the old cash bail system or request to be moved to the new system, and "felonies and crimes such as kidnapping and arson to the charges that qualify someone to be detained while awaiting trial."
 Other changes "clarify court authority in controlling electronic monitoring and escape, outline specific guidelines for trespassing violations, and create a grant program to aid public defenders with increased caseloads."